 Accreditation/Awards: The Grand Rapids Oral Deaf Program was selected as the National Alexander Graham Bell Association's (AGB) Program of the Year in 1979 and in 1997.
 The program continues to be among the leaders in oral deaf education and auditory-verbal instruction.

 Why: All funds raised go directly back into the program.
-Contributions, donations, and funds from previous events have made it possible for the Kent ISD Oral Oral Deaf Program to provide special audiology equipment, provide funding necessary to offer professional development opportunities for staff and for staff and parents to attend conferences, fund the music program, cover costs associated with student and family activities, provide school field trips and much more.
+Contributions, donations, and funds from previous events have made it possible for the Grand Rapids Oral Deaf PTO to provide the Kent ISD Oral Deaf Program with special audiology equipment, funding in order to offer professional development opportunities for staff, funding to provide staff and parents opportunities to attend conferences, funding to provide a music program for the littlest learners, and to cover costs associated with student and family activities, school field trips and much more.
 Due to budget cuts in education and school funding, your support is more important than ever before.

 Support: Individuals who continue to support our charity golf event include educators, parents of children in the program, community philanthropists, school principals, doctors, audiologists, media, and leaders in the community, to name a few.
 We hope we can count on you for your support this year.